 By Shonda Dudlicek

 Last year, Julie Gentile, a mother of two, announced she was expecting.
 Only this time, she wasn’t announcing the arrival of a baby.
-It was a book, her first: “108 Yoga and Self-Care Practices for Busy Mamas,” published this year and bronze winner of the 2019 Living Now Book Award in the exercise/fitness/yoga category.
+It was the publication of her first book, “108 Yoga and Self-Care Practices for Busy Mamas,” bronze winner of the 2019 Living Now Book Award in the exercise/fitness/yoga category.

 “As a working mama, yoga teacher, and writer and editor, I am on a mission to inspire you to live well,” Gentile wrote on her Facebook page.
 “Too many of us are too busy to take time for self-care.
 Where do you start and how?”

 Gentile’s own self-care journey started in college at Roosevelt University in Chicago.
 A journalism major and honors student, she first got a taste of yoga in a stress management class offered in her psychology minor.